Tyler Herro

-Tyler Christopher Herro (/ˈhiːroʊ/ HEE-roh; born January 20, 2000) is an American professional basketball player for the Miami Heat of the National Basketball Association (NBA).
-Nicknamed “Boy Wonder”, he played college basketball for one year with the Kentucky Wildcats.
-After being selected by the Heat in the first round of the 2019 NBA draft with the 13th overall pick, Herro was named to the NBA All-Rookie Second Team in 2020.
-He reached the NBA Finals during his rookie season with the Heat.
+Tyler Christopher Herro (/ˈhiːroʊ/ HEE-roh; born January 20, 2000) is an American professional basketball player for the Milwaukee Bucks of the National Basketball Association (NBA).
+He played college basketball for the Kentucky Wildcats.
+Herro was selected by the Miami Heat in the first round of the 2019 NBA draft with the 13th overall pick, one pick ahead of the Boston Celtics.

+With the Heat, Herro was named to the NBA All-Rookie Second Team in 2020 and reached the NBA Finals in 2020 and 2023.
 He was named the NBA Sixth Man of the Year in 2022 and was named to his first All-Star Game in 2025.
-Herro has played both point guard and shooting guard.
+Herro has played both point guard and shooting guard at the professional level.

 Early life

-Herro was born in Milwaukee, Wisconsin and graduated from Whitnall High School in Greenfield, Wisconsin.
+Herro was born in Milwaukee, Wisconsin, and graduated from Whitnall High School in Greenfield, Wisconsin.
 In his senior season, he was named to the First Team All-State as he averaged 32.9 points, 7.4 rebounds, 3.6 assists, and 3.3 steals per game; his field goal percentage was over 50 and his three-point shooting percentage was 43.5.
 He scored more than 2,000 points in his high school career.

-In high school, Herro received scholarship offers from the University of Wisconsin–Madison, Marquette University, DePaul University, Oregon State University and Arizona State University.
+In high school, Herro received scholarship offers from the University of Wisconsin–Madison, Marquette University, DePaul University, Oregon State University, and Arizona State University.
 He committed to play for the University of Wisconsin after visiting the Madison campus many times.
 The commitment to the University of Wisconsin–Madison program was made before his junior year of high school in September 2016.
 In 2017 University of Kentucky coach John Calipari came to the Whitnall High School gymnasium to see Herro play in person.
 Herro then de-committed from Wisconsin on October 17, 2017.
 When Herro was no longer committed to play for Madison, he was recruited by the University of Kansas and University of Kentucky.

 Calipari offered Herro a scholarship on October 31, 2017.
 Herro then visited the Kentucky campus and decided to play for Kentucky.
 Herro signed his letter of intent with Kentucky on November 14, 2017.